 Driving in Italy is an adventure.
 After two years of living and driving in Italy, I’m still surprised each time I get behind that wheel.
 Between navigating the roads and finding a place to park, I’ve had my fair share of

 emotional breakdowns mishaps!
 A stress-free road trip in Italy is possible, but it just takes a little bit of planning and managing expectations.
 These are some of my top tips and advice for a road trip in Italy.

 Don’t Rent a Huge Car

 I should specify “huge car”… anything larger than a Fiat.
 When I was driving though Orvieto last winter, there was a turn so tight my Fiat barely made it.
 Also whenever I drive to Positano, I’m always glad I have a small car because those lanes are incredibly narrow and you’ll usually be sharing the road with tour buses and van taxis (if that makes you nervous, consider actually being on one instead).

 Expect to Pay Tolls on the Freeways

 Tolls can really vary depending on the roads you use and where in Italy you’re driving.
 I payed about 25 euros when I drove to Naples from Pienza.
 The autostrade mainly uses a ticket method where you take the paper ticket as you approach the booth on the on-ramp.
 Look for the booth that says “biglietto” (ticket).
 When you exit the freeway, insert the ticket and it will tell you how much you owe based on the distance you drove.
-Use this website to calculate tolls if you want an idea ahead of time.
+Use this website for the autostrade to calculate tolls if you want an idea ahead of time.

 Look Up Where to Park in Advance